zng-ui/zng/TODO/_current.md

     - Wait for winit 29.
     - Visual can be a screen capture of the widget by default.
     - Browsers do this, with some fade-out mask effect and text selection clipping.

-# View-Process

-* Update to winit-29 when released.
-    - Lots of breaking changes.

 # Publish